raghavpuri2007/Coding-Club-Leaderboard/README.md

 - **Class Period**: Member's class period.

 ## Contact
-For questions or assistance regarding the leaderboard or club activities, contact any coding club officer.
+For questions or assistance regarding the leaderboard or club activities, contact any coding club officer (ie. Raghav Puri's email is 1107707@apps.nsd.org).

 Let's strive for excellence, collaborate, and have fun learning together in our coding club!
 Happy Coding! 🌟